JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 3. Run the created configuration.

-You'll see how the script is executed: it resolves the dependency on `kotlinx-html-jvm` in the specified repository and prints the results of calling its functions:
+You'll see how the script is executed, resolving the dependency on `kotlinx-html-jvm` in the specified repository and printing the results of calling its functions:

 ```text
 <html>